14th Street–Union Square station

 The Lexington Avenue Line platforms were built for the Interborough Rapid Transit Company (IRT) as an express station on the city's first subway line, which was approved in 1900.
 The station opened on October 27, 1904, as one of the original 28 stations of the New York City Subway.
 As part of the Dual Contracts, the Broadway Line platforms opened in 1917 and the Canarsie Line platform opened in 1924.
 Several modifications have been made to the stations over the years, and they were combined on July 1, 1948.
 The complex was renovated in the 1990s and was placed on the National Register of Historic Places in 2005.

 The Lexington Avenue Line station has two abandoned side platforms, two island platforms, and four tracks, while the parallel Broadway Line station has two island platforms and four tracks.
 The Canarsie Line station, crossing under both of the other stations, has one island platform and two tracks.
 Numerous elevators make most of the complex, except for the Lexington Avenue Line station, compliant with the Americans with Disabilities Act of 1990 (ADA).
 There is also a New York City Police Department (NYPD) transit precinct at the station.
 In 2019, over 32 million passengers entered this station, making it the fourth-busiest station in the system.

+According to Gothamist, the station "notoriously" has the highest temperatures of all stations in the New York City Subway.